chrisdev/chrisdev.github.com/content/setup-your-mac-for-python-development.rst

     pip install scipy
     pip install nose

-Note I'm installing these packages directly to the system site packages i.e. in ``/usr/local/lib/python-2.7/site-packages`` as opposed to a particular ``virtualenv`` as I often use ``pydata`` packages for ad-hoc hacking and experimentation.
+Note, I'm installing these packages directly to the system site packages i.e. in ``/usr/local/lib/python-2.7/site-packages`` as opposed to a particular ``virtualenv`` as I often use ``pydata`` packages for ad-hoc hacking and experimentation.